The profile standards ISO 21920

 The new profile standard is labelled ISO 21920 and is in three parts.

-Part 1 of this new profile standard will basically incorporate ISO 1302 with some additions coming from ISO 1101 and other specification documents.
+Part 1 of this new profile standard basically incorporates ISO 1302 with some additions coming from ISO 1101 and other specification documents.

 Part 2 incorporates all parameters of existing profile standards and add new ones, either old parameters that have been dropped or ones adapted from ISO 25178; for example, Pvv provides the void volume of the valleys on the primary profile (adapted from Svv).

-Part 3 gives default specification values that can be omitted on a drawing, such as units, nesting index, filter type, etc.
+Part 3 gives default specifications that can be omitted on a drawing, such as units, nesting index, filter type, etc.

 3. Changes to profile lengths

 Averaging method as defined in ISO 4288.
 The above profile is divided into five sampling lengths (L1 to L5) on which five estimated values of a parameter are calculated and averaged.
 Some parameters are calculated on the evaluation length (Le) such as Rt.
-With ISO 21920, it is no longer the case and only one value is calculated over the evaluation length.
+With ISO 21920, it is no longer the case and only one value is calculated over the evaluation length (with the exception of peak parameters).

 Calculating parameters on the evaluation length is not new.
 ASME B46.1, the American standard for surface texture already specifies profile parameters without averaging the parameters on a number of sampling lengths.